GulfBase Live Support

 “With the support of our esteemed customers, we want to create a truly national services company which has its roots in the region.
 I am grateful to Waha Capital and their leadership for their confidence in NESR and look forward to working together to realise our exciting vision.”

-Waha Capital, a leading investment company based in Abu Dhabi, has acquired a significant minority stake in Dubai-based Channel VAS, a rapidly growing financial technology company.
-Waha Capital’s new
+Waha Capital, a leading investment company based in Abu Dhabi, UAE, has acquired a significant minority stake worth $88 million in Dubai-based Petronash Holdings, a global oilfield services and manuf

 Abu Dhabi investment firm Waha Capital plans to hire more people as it seeks to start new funds, one of which will target undervalued US and European equities.